mlzxy/ionic-cache-src/README.md

 Literally I think it will work for any tags, like `video`, `audio`, `img`...
 But I only test it on img.

+### Reinstall Issues

+During development, reinstall app on devices without uninstall/install, the localstorage seems to retain, but the image gone.